pogzie/riak-oneclient-tester/README.md

 # Riak One Node Client Tester (Work in Progress)

-A vagrant box containing an installation of the latest Riak build, installed and configured to provide you with a node on the same local machine.
+A vagrant box containing an installation of the latest Riak (or Riak TS) build, installed and configured to provide you with a node on the same local machine.
 This script also provisions you the latest Basho supported Riak clients and a small sample script is downloaded to test for connectivity and esures that the client installation is configured correctly.
 (No more fumbling around trying to make the client installation work)

 The premise of this is to get you up to speed in using Riak and developing stuff with the clients.
 Even if you have zero experience with a programming language, it will save you the frustration in downloading the client libraries and setting up dependencies.
 Provision the machine, edit the small test scripts and it just works.